accessor-io/dao-registry/docs/specification/url-encoding-patterns.md

 ## Overview

-This document outlines the comprehensive URL encoding patterns and regex expressions used in the DAO Registry system for subdomain validation, sanitization, and proper handling of special characters.
+This document outlines the   URL encoding patterns and regex expressions used in the DAO Registry system for subdomain validation, sanitization, and proper handling of special characters.

 ## Core URL Encoding Patterns